cvut/javascript/README.md

 Put [`'use strict'`][4] at the top of your modules.
 Strict mode allows you to catch nonsensical behavior, discourages poor practices, and _is faster_ because it allows compilers to make certain assumptions about your code.

-Babel [can do that for you](https://babeljs.io/docs/advanced/transformers/other/strict/) by default, but it won’t hurt you to keep this in mind.
+[Linter](#linting) can warn you about this.
+Babel [inserts `'use strict'`](https://babeljs.io/docs/advanced/transformers/other/strict/) by default, so this rule does not apply.

+## Linting

+Use [ESLint](http://eslint.org/) for linting your code with our [provided rules](linters/).

 ## Code Style

-Use [Standard](https://github.com/feross/standard) code style.
-You may not like some features of it, but somebody else from your team may like them – and vice versa.
-The point is: somebody else made these decisions for you, so you can carry on with your life and [don’t discuss what the color of the bikeshed](https://www.freebsd.org/doc/en_US.ISO8859-1/books/faq/misc.html#idp60682704).
+We build upon the [Standard](https://github.com/feross/standard) code style.
+You may not like some features of it, but your team members may like them – and vice versa.
+The point is: somebody else made these decisions for you, so you can carry on with your life and [don’t discuss the color of the bikeshed](https://www.freebsd.org/doc/en_US.ISO8859-1/books/faq/misc.html#idp60682704).

 ### Indentation

 Spacing must be consistent across every file in the project.
 Put [`.editorconfig`][5] configuration file into your project.
 These are recommended defaults:

+<a name="editorconfig"></a>
 ```ini
 # editorconfig.org
 root = true